-12.0 Drug or Alcohol Abuse Education Programs
+• Drug or Alcohol Abuse Education Programs

 The University's Drug and Alcohol Abuse Program includes minimally a written annual distribution to each student and employee stating the standards of conduct that clearly prohibits the unlawful possession or distribution of illicit drugs and abuse of alcohol by students and employees; a description of applicable legal sanctions under local, state or federal law; a description of health risks associated with the use of illicit drugs and the abuse of alcohol; a description of available drug or alcohol counseling, treatment or rehabilitation or re-entry programs; a clear statement of the disciplinary sanctions that the University will impose on students and employees; and a biennial review by the University of its program to determine its program effectiveness and to ensure that disciplinary sanctions are consistently enforced.
+Additionally, the University is committed to upholding federal and state laws as they relate to the usage and distribution of alcohol and illicit drugs and as such will immediately notify the appropriate law enforcement agency should any infractions that nesesttate their involvement be observed.

-The University has also established a referral resource for those employees or students who wish to avail themselves to any drug or alcohol counseling, treatment, rehabilitation, or re-entry programs.
+The University has also established a referral resource for those employees or students who wish to avail themselves to any drug or alcohol counseling, treatment, rehabilitation, or reentry programs.
 All inquiries are held in the strictest of confidence and will not affect an employee's job security or a student's participation in the University.